Corporate wellness offers enormous opportunities for certified personal trainers and health coaches….and the opportunities are not boilerplate.

 - Focus on sleep (Finally!
 Tired employees are unproductive employees!)

 - Artificial Intelligence software implementation to identify trends and future forecasts.

 - Healthy vending machines (What?
 No more Cheez-Its and rolos or other food-like items?!)

 - Wellness mergers (large wellness vendors merging with smaller vendors to provide more comprehensive services)

 Action Steps into Corporate Wellness

-If corporate wellness is an area you wish to explore, Shirley Archer, JD, MA (IDEA Fitness Journal, May 2018) offers six actionable steps any fitness professional can take to enter the industry and be successful.
+If corporate wellness is an area you wish to explore, Shirley Archer, JD, MA (IDEA Fitness Journal, May 2018) offers these actionable steps any personal trainer can take to enter the industry and be successful.

 - Get training.
 Learn all you can about human behavior and the process of change.